Abdul8457/intelligent-vehicle-accident-detection/docs/project-status.md

 # Project Status

-## Version 0.1 — Initial Portfolio Foundation

-Implemented:
+## Completed Academic Project

+This repository presents a cleaned and testable software version of my 2021 undergraduate academic project on vehicle accident detection and emergency alerts.

+### Implemented

-- Modular Python accident detector
+- Rule-based accident detection
-- Synthetic scenario generator
+- Acceleration and gyroscope threshold monitoring
+- Consecutive-sample event confirmation
+- Cooldown handling
+- Peak acceleration and gyroscope tracking
+- Event duration calculation
+- Prototype severity classification
-- GPS location abstraction
+- GPS location handling
-- Emergency-alert message generator
+- Emergency-alert message generation
+- Synthetic vehicle-sensor scenarios
+- Sensor-data analysis and visualization
+- Arduino reference implementation
 - Automated unit tests
-- Sensor-data analysis and plotting
-- Arduino reference skeleton
-- Technical documentation
+- Project documentation

-Planned:
-- Improved signal processing
-- Sensor-fusion approach
+### Validation

+- 15 automated tests passing
+- 7 synthetic vehicle scenarios available
+- Normal and non-accident scenarios tested
-- More realistic labeled scenarios
+- Minor and major collision scenarios tested

-- Detection-latency evaluation
-- Precision/recall evaluation
-- Optional physical Arduino/IMU integration
-- GitHub Actions CI
-- Improved visualization/dashboard
+### Limitations

+The current implementation is an academic and portfolio demonstration.
+The sensor thresholds are prototype parameters and do not represent real-world crash-detection performance or safety certification.

+The simulator uses synthetic sensor data and the project does not connect to real emergency services.